 So I think those are the – I would say – the main trends that I see.

 The big three, Shani.

 Absolutely.
-We’ll have to have you back perhaps to talk about a few of these because obviously, you know, you know what you’re talking about, I know I’ve read an LTV report from AppsFlyer as well, so there are tons that we can discuss in 2019 to see if you were on the mark.
+We’ll have to have you back perhaps to talk about a few of these because obviously, you know, you know what you’re talking about, I know I’ve read an LTV report from AppsFlyer as well, so there’s tons that we can discuss in 2019 to see if you were on the mark.
 In the meantime, where can listeners keep up with you, how can they stay in touch with you, perhaps, personally, maybe on a blog or AppsFlyer overall?

 Well, firstly, they can just send me an email, simple, it’s email@example.com and if you want to get the Index, they can just enter appsflyer.com as a url and all our data reports are published in our library which is basically simple, appsflyer.com/library.
 And that’s it.

 That’s it, okay, so it’s appsflyer.com/library, that’ll be in our show notes as well, listeners.
 And if you want to keep up with me throughout the week or find out more about how you can be a guest or sponsor on Mobile Presence, then you can email me, firstname.lastname@example.org, Mobile Groove is also where you can find my portfolio of content marketing and app marketing services.

 And that, my friends, is a wrap of yet another episode of Mobile Presence.
 You can check out this and all earlier episodes of our show by going to webmasterradio.fm or you can find our shows on iTunes, Stitcher, Spreaker and iheartRadio simply by searching Mobile Presence.
 So, until next time remember, every minute is mobile, so make every minute count.
 We’ll see you soon.